BY ALLYSON LEDSAM

 Our program was formal, but making a difference doesn’t have to be.
 My mother and father now live next door to me here in Point Loma.
 I do their shopping sometimes, borrow the occasional egg, and cook dinners for them when they need it.
 They watch over my dog when I’m at work.
 I feel blessed we are here for each other.

 In addition, since I came to PLNU in 2000, I have continued to work with seniors on a private-duty basis.
 I’ve had a patient every year because it’s a part of my heart now.
 For years, I cared for my nearly blind neighbor until she passed away.
 We shared a common wall, and if I saw avocados or a pie on top of that wall in the morning, I knew she needed a chat and maybe some help with shopping.
 I took care of a woman in Carmel Valley one very hot summer.
 She was dying of stomach cancer, and she decided to stop eating rather than wait to die.
 Our long walks were filled with stories of her worldwide travels and escapades with local protestors and elephants in India.
 One year, I cared for a woman in Rancho Bernardo.
 She was 98 years old.
-When she was just 14, she and her sister traveled from the dirt fields of Kansas to beautiful San Diego in order to escape an abusive father.
+When she was just 14, she and her sister traveled from the dirt fields of Kansas to beautiful San Diego to escape an abusive father.
 He followed them here, but that’s a different story.
 I cared for a lady who had such advanced dementia that she would just stand in a room not knowing what to do.
 But when I led her to a table so she could look at a book filled with Impressionist paintings, she smiled.
 There was indeed someone “in there.”

 Homebound seniors need more than medical care.
 Just like the rest of us, they need the simple things that make life worth living.
 There were times when I couldn’t believe the stories I heard from my volunteers: the lady who had no food and put a cooler on her porch each morning hoping someone would fill it with something to eat; the volunteer who visited a woman with dementia who hadn’t spoken in years, only to watch her sit at her baby grand piano and sing in Italian (not her native language); the blind woman who trusted her volunteer to write her bills; the volunteer who was used as the fourth man in a weekly poker game; and the patient who just wanted someone to sit and watch a game with him.
 For some who were more mobile and anxious to get out, there were sweet moments, too, consisting of simple things—a day at the movies, a drive to see a long-forgotten sunset, a trip to McDonald’s.